Many employers simply outline in the employee handbook that unauthorized overtime is not allowed.

 Training in Company Policy

-Make sure that employees are properly trained in procedures for requesting overtime.
-If they don’t know they are supposed to get prior approval or they don’t know how, then it’s hardly their fault if they work overtime.
+Make sure that you properly train employees regarding how they should request overtime.
+If they don’t know to get prior approval or they don’t know how to get approval, then it’s hardly their fault if they work overtime.

 The above letter might be a little harsh for an employee who wasn’t already familiar with the rules.
 Be sure employees have proper training in company policy before giving written warnings.